Ullaakut/cameradar/README.md

 ## Frequently Asked Questions

-> My camera's credentials are guessed by Cameradar but the RTSP URL is not!

-Your camera probably uses GST RTSP Server internally.
-Try the `--gst-rtsp-server` command-line option, and if it does not work, send me the Cameradar output in DEBUG mode (`-l 1`) and I will help you.

 > Cameradar does not detect any camera!

 That means that either your cameras are not streaming in RTSP or that they are not on the target you are scanning.
-In most cases, CCTV cameras will be on a private subnetwork.
-Use the `-s` option to specify your target.
+In most cases, CCTV cameras will be on a private subnetwork, isolated from the internet.
+Use the `-t` option to specify your target.

 > Cameradar detects my cameras, but does not manage to access them at all!

 Maybe your cameras have been configured and the credentials / URL have been changed.
-Cameradar only guesses using default constructor values.
-However, you can use your own dictionary in which you just have to add your passwords.
+Cameradar only guesses using default constructor values if a custom dictionary is not provided.
+You can use your own dictionaries in which you just have to add your credentials and RTSP routes.
 To do that, see how the [configuration](#configuration) works.
 Also, maybe your camera's credentials are not yet known, in which case if you find them it would be very nice to add them to the Cameradar dictionaries to help other people in the future.

-> It does not compile :(

-You probably missed the part with the dependencies!
-Use the quick docker deployment, it will be easier and will not pollute your machine with useless dependencies! `;)`
+> What happened to the C++ version?

+You can still find it under the 1.1.4 tag on this repo, however it was less performant and stable than the current version written in Golang.

+> How to use the Cameradar library for my own project?

+See the cameraccess example.
+You just need to run `go get github.com/EtixLabs/cameradar/cameradar` and to use the `cmrdr` package in your code.

 ## License

-Copyright 2016 Etix Labs
+Copyright 2017 Etix Labs

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.